List of Known Space characters: Gil Hamilton

 In the low gravity of Ceres base, Gil discovers that he has a psi power.
 His brain, still remembering the "image" of his lost arm, can use it much as he did the flesh-and-blood arm.
 He can feel and manipulate objects via ESP and telekinesis, respectively.
 Finding a third crewman, Homer Chandrasekhar, they make several highly profitable trips over the following year.
-Gil finds his "imaginary arm", though not strong, to be an asset, as he can reach through walls, and accomplish tasks beyond the ability of a normal person.
+Gil finds his "imaginary arm", though not strong, to be a valuable asset, as he can reach through walls and even into vacuum.
 After six months, Gil has earned enough to repay all his medical fees, with a comfortable cash reserve left over.

 Despite much disapproval from Owen and Homer, Gil decides to return to Earth and seek to get his citizenship back.
 On Earth, he can easily get a transplant to replace his missing arm.
 In the Belt he would have to pay exorbitantly high fees for a transplant, or settle for a prosthetic.
 Gil, by a quirk of his own nature, can not live with a prosthetic.

 Gil receives his new arm, but finds he can still dissociate his imaginary arm from his real one, and reach through walls, flesh, and even vidphone screens to manipulate objects he sees in them.
 Shortly afterward, Gil finds out that his new arm had not come from a condemned criminal as he had hoped, but from the captured stock of "organleggers", black market dealers in illicit organ transplants.
 To make amends, Gil joins the ARM, the elite global police force.

 As an ARM, Hamilton is a high-tech detective, who hunts organleggers and other criminals for a living.
 With his unusual psi power, he is formidable and highly feared among his enemies.